nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Switches between the score list and score chart tabs.

 Format: There we support using CLI or mouse.
-CLI - `switch`
+CLI format - `switch`
-Mouse - click the tab.
+Mouse format - click the tab.

 ### 17. Export the student data out: `export`

 Exports all the student's data out.
 Users can export with or without specifying the path.
-The default exported position for CLI will be under the _home folder_.
+The default exported position for CLI will be under the _home folder_ (the folder that contains the "mathutoring.jar" file).
 The exported file name is `data.json`.

 Format: There we support using CLI or mouse.